sreevani10/weather-dashboard/README.md

 - Search Functionality: Users can search for any location using an integrated search box.
 - Current Weather: Displays the current temperature, humidity, and weather conditions for the selected location.
+- Current Weather: Displays the current temperature, humidity, and weather conditions for the selected location.
 - Weekly Forecast: Shows the maximum temperature and weather conditions for the upcoming week.
 - Hourly Forecast: Provides detailed temperature readings for each hour of the current day.